Time Knot Part II: Two Arrows in One Cup of Coffee

 In a cemetery in Vienna, an equation about entropy is carved onto Ludwig Boltzmann’s tombstone.
 If our identity is a system, this equation explains why we need the space to be ‘messy’ in order to keep evolving.

+In the previous article, I stated that identity is an ongoing process that develops our assumptions about ourselves.
+However, the question is not finished: what if identity is actually a label attached by external parties?
 To understand this, we can look at how identity is typically verified.
 In daily life, identity is often reduced to data: name, place of birth, status, or occupation.
-As if with just that data, a person can be fully “understood.”
-Something similar happens in biology.
-To recognize an organism, we need various indicators—from morphology and anatomy to physiology and even molecular data.
-It’s a complex process, and interestingly, taxonomy is often considered one of the “grayest” areas in biology. ...
+As if with just that data, a person can be fully “understood.” ...

 This confusion isn’t exactly new.
 It’s been lingering for a long time, reminding me of the doubts I once wrote about in Certainty.
 Back then, I questioned the certainty of our perception of the world.
 This time, I’m questioning the certainty of who is actually doing the perceiving.
 There was a time when I felt like the “weird” one among “normal” people (honestly, I still feel weird now).
 As a communications student back then, the “normal” thing to do was to practice persuasion techniques or try to look confident in front of an audience.
 But in reality, I actively avoided it.
 Instead of joining discussions about practical methods, I spent most of my time sitting alone in front of the psychology faculty, imagining that if I were a psychology student, I’d confidently mock Sigmund Freud’s penis envy theory. ...